 Depending on the make and model, fan coil units typically support between 1-3 fan speeds: low, medium, and high.
 These speeds dictate how fast the heated or cooled air flows into a given space.

 Nest 3rd Generation thermostats are able to support up to three fan speeds.
 These speeds can be manually toggled.
 Nest is also capable at choosing the optimum speed for you based on your desired temperature, allowing for a totally hands-off approach.
 The Ecobee4 comes with capability for a single fan speed that will be chosen at the time of programming.
 In certain cases the Ecobee4 may be able to support a second a speed which can be programmed for an additional add-on fee, but the two speeds may not be manually toggled.
 The Ecobee will automatically choose between the two speeds.

 The Nest E and Ecobee3 Lite thermostats are limited to one fan speed, chosen at the time of programming.

 Nextech will examine and test your valve actuators and motor prior to the thermostat installation and notify you of any deficiencies found.
 Defective, aging, and/or inoperable valves and motors can adversely affect the proper function of your thermostat.
 In many circumstances Nextech is able to quote to replace aging and or deficient motors and actuators to ensure the best possible function of your system.
-You may wish to consult with your building’s engineer or maintenance person if an issue is found and a component need to be repaired or replaced, as some buildings provide this service to residents themselves.
+You may wish to consult with your building’s engineer or maintenance person if an issue is found and a component in your system needs to be repaired or replaced, as some buildings provide this service to residents themselves.

 You may notice that if you like to keep it cool inside even when it’s a bit colder outside that the thermostat isn’t blowing cold air when you turn the temperature down, despite the fan running.
 This may be because of certain changes that many high rise buildings make to their heating and cooling systems when the seasons transition.